 Found on the banks of the Assiniboine River, Brandon has a history that dates back many centuries; Indigenous peoples established settlements and homes on the land we now call Manitoba thousands of years ago.
-The city was first established in the late 19th century after a need for a trading hub of Western Manitoba emerged.
+The city was first established in the late 19th century after a need for a trading hub in Western Manitoba emerged.
 Often called the “Wheat City” because of the quantity of grain produced from the surrounding prairies, Brandon gets its name from the Blue Hills south of the city (which initially got its name from a Hudson’s Bay trading post known as Brandon House).

-Over the past 140 years, Brandon has grown to be a multicultural place to live and work; education is also a top priority in the city, with many colleges as well as Brandon University calling the city home.
+Over the past 140 years, Brandon has grown to be a multicultural place to live and work; education is also a top priority in the city, with many colleges, as well as Brandon University, calling the city home.
 With a diversified economy, it continues to attract people from around the world both as a place to live and as a place to visit.

 Where is Brandon, Manitoba?